На русском языке

 Based on the concepts of gravitation as the force interaction which arises from the action of gravitons and conforms to the condition of Lorentz invariance in the inertial reference frames; the conventionality of the constancy of the speed of light, following from the measurement procedure; the dependence of the results of spacetime measurements on the type and the properties of the used wave; the assumption about the same propagation speed of gravitational and electromagnetic waves, based on the model of the electrogravitational vacuum and the assumed structure of the corresponding photons, in his book in 2009 Fedosin develops CTG with the help of postulated by him axioms of the metric theory of relativity (MTR) and the covariant force equations of motion suitable for all possible reference frames.
 [6] The structure of CTG also includes the gravitational field equations of LITG, which are generalized to any reference frames by means of replacing the metric tensor of the flat Minkowski spacetime by the metric tensor of the curved spacetime, and which use the operation of covariant differentiation.

-Just as in GTR, in CTG the most difficult task is finding exact solutions of the Hilbert-Einstein equations to determine the components of the metric tensor.
+Just as in GTR, in CTG the most difficult task is finding exact solutions of equations to determine the components of the metric tensor.
 The solution of these equations in CTG is much more complicated than in GTR, since in CTG, in contrast to GTR, the proper gravitational field of the body is taken into account, which changes the metric both inside and outside of the body.
 One of the exact solutions, determining the metric tensor outside a single spherical body, was found by Fedosin.
-[6] Using this solution he described in the framework of CTG the anomalous precession of the perihelion of planets, including Mercury; the deflection of relativistic particles, radio signals and the light of stars, passing close to the Sun's surface; the anomalous acceleration of "Pioneers"; the gravitational redshift; the gravitational time dilation; the effects associated with the spin, generating gravitational torsion field.
+[6] [7] [8] Using this solution he described in the framework of CTG the anomalous precession of the perihelion of planets, including Mercury; the deflection of relativistic particles, radio signals and the light of stars, passing close to the Sun's surface; the anomalous acceleration of "Pioneers"; the gravitational redshift; the gravitational time dilation; the effects associated with the spin, generating gravitational torsion field.

-The transition from classical physics to CTG
+Transition from classical physics to CTG

 Newtonian gravitation